Ashley Maynard-Brewer: Loans

+Dundee United

+On 28 January 2026, Maynard-Brewer joined Dundee United on an initial six-month deal for an undisclosed fee.

+Sheffield Wednesday

+On 31 July 2026, Maynard Brewer joined EFL League One club Sheffield Wednesday on a one-year contract.
+He made his debut in the EFL Trophy against Salford City starting the game.

+Gillingham (loan)

+On the opening day of the league season, he signed a one-week emergency loan at former club Gillingham, making his debut that day in a 3–0 defeat to Walsall.
+His loan was extended by a further week meaning he was eligible for their game against Fleetwood Town.

 International career

 Maynard-Brewer was part of the Olyroos Olympic squad at the Tokyo 2020 Olympics, but did not make an appearance.
 He made three appearances for the side in the lead-up to the tournament.

 In September 2023, Maynard-Brewer was called-up for the first time to the Australia senior national team ahead of a friendly match against Mexico.